fwupd/fwupd/plugins/uefi/README.md

 fwupd 1.0.6 and later can use a custom EFI system partition location by allowing users to modify `/etc/fwupd/uefi.conf`.

-An option titled *ESPMountPoint* is available that can be set to any valid directory on the system.
+An option titled *OverrideESPMountPoint* is available that can be uncommented and set to any valid directory on the system.

 Setting an invalid directory will disable the fwupd plugin.